Nino-cunei/uruk/docs/transcription.md

 We will collect the text of a sign, without variants and flags, and store it in the sign feature *glyph*.

+If the sign is a numeral, we store the piece between the brackets in feature *glyph*, and the number before the brackets in feature *numValue*.

 ### Variants ###

 The glyph part of a sign may be followed by a `~` and then a letter.
 This